glicerio-vergara/Single_Stock_Tracker/README.md

 3. Adaptability
 The program is adaptable, allowing users to display historical data for their desired periods, enhancing flexibility in analyzing stock performance.
 4. Stock Analysis for the Last Year
-For the last year of historical data, the script provides additional stock analysis features:
+For the last year of historical data, the script provides additional stock analysis features.
-Bollinger Bands Analysis:
+5. Bollinger Bands Analysis
 The script calculates and visualizes Bollinger Bands, offering insights into stock volatility and potential trend reversals.
-Support and Resistance Lines:
+6. Support and Resistance Lines
 The script identifies and displays support and resistance lines, aiding in the analysis of potential price levels where a stock may experience buying or selling pressure.
 Results